-- Driving without using seatbelt is a punishable offence u/s 138(3) CMVR 1989.
+- Driving without using seatbelt is a punishable offence under section 138(3) CMVR 1989.
 But still, many car users and HTV, LGV and bus drivers tend to violate this law.
-Traffic Police has been challaning these violators extensively. - Road Safety Awareness campaigns have been launched time to time and wide media publicity is given to make people aware of use of seat belts as a safety precaution. - In the year 2016, 231,813 people were prosecuted by Delhi Traffic Police for driving without seat belt, as against 220,047 in 2015 (Table 8.1).
+Traffic Police has been challaning these violators extensively. - Road Safety Awareness campaigns are launched from time to time and wide media publicity is given to make people aware of use of seat belts as a safety precaution. - In the year 2017, 626942 people were prosecuted by Delhi Traffic Police for driving without seat belt, as against 231,813 in 2016(Table 8.1).